jdhiser/uva-cs-auth-workflow-openstack/README.md

 {"timestamp": "2024-12-13T16:39:08.408369", "workflow_name": "Moodle", "status": "success", "message": "Step BrowseCourse:RAMPART successful", "hostname": "linep1", "pid": 13828, "step_name": "BrowseCourse:RAMPART"}
 ```

-There are two kinds of stats collected: (1) workflow-level, (2) workflow but at the step level.
-The step-level workflows have a `step_name` defined, whereas the workflow level stats do not.
+There are two kinds of stats collected: (1) workflow-level, (2) workflow but at the
+step level.
+The step-level workflows have a `step_name` defined, whereas
+the workflow level stats do not.

-To go beyond the availability metrics reported by `compute_metrics.sh`, highly recommend to write a python program to ingest all the JSON-formatted stats in the log file, e.g., in `workflow.log`
+To go beyond the integrity and availability metrics reported by `compute-metrics.py`, we
+highly recommend to write a python program to ingest all the JSON-formatted stats
+in the log file, e.g., in `workflow.log`.
+We provide post-process-logs.py as an exemplar
+of how to process logs.
+This script processes the logs by timestamp into, for example,
+60 seconds bins and prints stats for each bin.

 ### Reproducibility & Reuse